mohitk05/my-website/posts/2023/visual-programming-interfaces.md

 ![vpl-10](/img/posts/vpl-10.png)

 Many visual programming languages follow the flow-based paradigm to execute logic.
-One interesting outcome
+One interesting outcome is that they become a great way to represent parallel programs!
+When represented in a visual form, programs often form a directed graph which can be topologically sorted to be executed.
+Every node waits for all its dependencies to execute, which execute in parallel, and then takes the results and executes itself.
+There has been some research to build environments to build parallel programs visually because of this characteristic.

+My interest in visual programming stems from an old project `unipipe` that I had tried out a few years back.
+It is a visual environment to build "flows" and has a node-based interface.
+The